What is Cyber Security?

 In APT attacks, an unauthorised user will infiltrate a network undetected.
 The intention behind APTs is to continuously steal data without harming the network.
 APT attacks often target industries with highly-sensitive information, such as the finance or defense sector.

-Ransomware is a type of malware that locks your device and holds your files hostage until you pay a ransom.
-Common ransomware types include lockers, crypto-malware and scareware.
+Ransomware is a type of malware that locks your device and holds your files hostage until you pay a ransom which have further evolved their business model, seeking to maximise their impact by targeting the reputation of Australian organisations.
+The cost of ransomware extends beyond the ransom demands, and may include system reconstruction, lost productivity, and lost customers.

 Why Small Businesses are at Risk?